Link to ALEA

 To get access to ALEA, please first fill out an account request form.
-The trial manager of the study will notify you if the study is built in ALEA.
-If you did not receive any information with regards to the account creation from the trial manager, please find a request form below.
+The Global CPM of the study will notify you if the study is built in ALEA.
+If you did not receive any information with regards to the account creation from the Global CPM, please find a request form below.

 You can send this to firstname.lastname@example.org.

 You can also use this form to update us with changes, for instance the adjustment of your email address or access to another hospital in your region